Cooper Cronk: 2000s

 In the 2006 NRL season, Cronk won the Dally M Halfback of the Year award.
 He also played at half-back for Melbourne in the 2006 NRL Grand Final loss to Brisbane.

 In 2008, Cronk was called into the Australian test team to replace Jonathan Thurston who had twisted his ankle in training.
 Thurston later was cleared of injury and played in the test team over Cronk.
 In August, 2008, Cronk was named in the preliminary 46-man Kangaroos squad for the 2008 Rugby League World Cup, however he was not selected to make an appearance.
 When Cameron Smith was sidelined by a NRL Judiciary suspension during Melbourne's finals campaign of the 2008 NRL season, Cronk stood in as captain and captained the Storm in the 2008 NRL Grand Final defeat by Manly Sea Eagles.

 In April 2009, he was named in the preliminary 25-man squad to represent Queensland in the opening State of Origin match for 2009, however he was not selected to make an appearance.
 He played in the 2009 NRL Grand Final against the Parramatta Eels, setting up 2 tries.
 This title was later stripped due to salary cap breaches.
-Cronk was named as part of the Four Nations team and played for Australia in 2009 Four Nations Tournament in Australia against France as a utility.
+Cronk was named as part of the Four Nations team and played for Australia in the 2009 Four Nations Tournament in Australia against France as a utility.